-As noted above, stress is not itself "harm" within the meaning of the Health and Safety at Work Act 2015, however harm, either physical or mental, may be caused by work-related stress.
-You cannot be prosecuted by WorkSafe NZ for the employee being "stressed".
+As noted above, stress is not itself "harm" within the meaning of the Health and Safety at Work Act 2015.
+However, harm - either physical or mental - may be caused by work-related stress.
+You cannot be prosecuted by WorkSafe NZ for the employee being merely "stressed".

-The first successful prosecution for workplace stress occurred in the case of Department of Labour v Nalder & Biddle (Nelson) 13 April 2005

-This case concerned an employee hired by Nalder & Biddle to assist in their accounts department.
-Almost immediately after this new employee started work, her two co-workers resigned.
+The first successful prosecution arising from workplace stress occurred in the case of Department of Labour v Nalder & Biddle (Nelson) 13 April 2005.
+In this case, almost immediately after Nalder & Biddle's new employee started work, her two co-workers resigned.
 Inevitably the responsibilities placed on her were greater than had been expected.
-Three months after starting with Biddle Ltd the employee told the CEO that she was suffering chest pains and her GP had diagnosed that she was suffering work-related stress.
-The employee's principal complaint was of over work.
-The company took immediate steps to alleviate the problem; the CEO advised the employee to hire extra staff which she did, and told her to take time off work if she wished.
-In addition to the two staff hired soon after the complaint of stress was first made, the company organised with an external source to send staff to the company for the month's secondment.
-Shortly thereafter a third member of staff was recruited to the employee's team.
-The employee's stress did not however, abate.
-In addition to the workload, another problem was that the employee did not enjoy a substantial part of the work she was employed to do.
+Three months after her start, the employee told the CEO that she was suffering chest pains, and her GP had diagnosed that she was suffering work-related stress.

+The company took immediate steps to alleviate the problem like increasing capacity, in the forms of hiring new staff and bringing in external secondments, and allowing her to take time off work if she wished.
+However, the employee's stress did not abate.
+In addition to the workload, another problem was that the employee did not undertake a substantial part of the work she was actually employed to do.

 Early in 2004 the employee had a breakdown at work, was taken home and never returned.
+The employee had suffered mild to moderate depression arising out of work-related stress.
 The company met with her several times over the following months to discuss a safe return to work.
 The company offered what it believed was a less stressful job option without adversely affecting her terms and conditions of employment.
-During this time a medical report by a psychologist diagnosed that the employee had suffered mild to moderate depression arising out of work- related stress.
 These attempts at rehabilitation were not successful and the employee resigned.

-The company pleaded guilty to taking some (as opposed to all) practicable steps under section 6 of the Health and Safety in Employment Act 1992 and was fined \$8,000 and ordered to pay \$1,300 reparation to their ex-employee.
-The company decided to plead guilty as it had taken some practicable steps but not all.
-The Judge decided there were no aggravating factors such as a dismissive or punitive attitude by the company, the company did not punish the employee with extra work and responsibilities.
+The company pleaded guilty to not taking all practicable steps under section 6 of the Health and Safety in Employment Act 1992.
+This is because it agreed it had only taken some practicable steps.
+It was fined \$8,000 and ordered to pay \$1,300 in reparation to their ex-employee.
+The Judge decided there were no aggravating factors such as a dismissive or punitive attitude by the company - the company did not punish the employee with extra work and responsibilities.
 The stress was not caused by bullying or intimidation.
 The company had shown remorse, co-operated with authorities and taken the matter very seriously and had taken steps to alleviate the workload.
 The maximum fine was \$250,000.

-Employment Relations Act 2000
+Personal Grievances under the Employment Relations Act 2000